 Many people in Illinois live permanently in nursing homes or spend time in rehabilitation facilities while recovering from injuries, surgeries and other traumas.
-Personal injury lawyers Chicago are familiar with the high level of physical strain on hospital and nursing home workers.
+Personal injury lawyers are familiar with the high level of physical strain on hospital and nursing home workers.
 This physically demanding job can lead to temporary or permanent disability from work-related injuries.

 Nursing home work can be more hazardous than mining or construction